Gainaboina-Madhu/Python/README.md

 # - technique -2 :
     - if the file is avialable mode r is used to over ride the data in the existing file

+# - technique -3 :
+    - if the file